mengxu-readme/mengxu-readme.github.io/_posts/2022-12-10-why_i_blog_and_why_you_should_too.md

 What makes writing better?
 Writing more!
 Writing papers will always be looming in the background no matter which stage I am with my academic career.
 The more I write, the more familiar I am with my styles and the more aware I am with my weaknesses.
 Writing is like exercising, and you need to keep your writing muscles toned.

 #### Express yourself freely
 A blog is a fantastic platform to express myself.
 Getting stuck while writing my Statement of Purpose?
 Write a blog to spark some ideas.
 Feeling burned out during the qualifying exam?
 Write a blog to distract yourself and give myself a break.
 Paper submission being rejected?
 Write a blog to vent and get my motivation back.
-Emotional and physical health benefits of expressive writing have been approved by [a study published by the American Psychological Association](https://www.apa.org/monitor/sep01/keepdiary).
+Emotional and physical health benefits of expressive writing have been studied by [a research published by the American Psychological Association](https://www.apa.org/monitor/sep01/keepdiary).

 This is my first time writing a blog, and I’m already loving it!